Archive Protecting Children: How to Avoid Online Predators

 Table of contents:

 I remember the first time I discovered a chat room.
 It was on a hot summer night.
-I was 16 and was fiddling with my Sony Ericsson w910.
-I came across a chatting app that I downloaded and was instantly redirected to a chat room.
+I was 16 and fiddling with my Sony Ericsson w910.
+I came across a chatting app that I had downloaded and was instantly redirected to a chat room.
 I still remember the rush I felt inside me to see people I didn’t know talk and share ideas.
-At the time, the internet wasn’t known to the older generation and my online activity was not supervised.
-Fortunately, nothing bad happened to me because I was a conservative kid.
-However, this is not always the case.

 According to the FBI, about 500,000 online predators are active every day.
 Most predators are adult men who conceal their identity and age in order to lure adolescents into sexual encounters.
-Plus, 52% of teenagers between 15 to 17 years old claim that they use the internet constantly.
+Plus, 52% of teenagers between 15 and 17 years old claim they use the internet constantly.
 This puts parents in a tough spot.
 In this article, we offer some tips on how to avoid online predators.

 Young female friends lying on bed using laptop

-The majority of online abuse is targeted at teenagers between 12 to 15 years old.
+The majority of online sexual abuse is targeted at teenagers between 12 to 15 years old.
 Lonely kids, kids with social and learning disorders, and low self-esteem are especially vulnerable targets for online predators.
 Often alienated from their friends, they want to prove their worth by making friends with an adult.
 They make bad decisions to make up for their perceived shortcomings in real life.

-How Do Online Predators Approach Children?
+How Do Online Predators Find Their Victims?

-Online predators often approach children by building a friendly and trusting relationship.
-Most of the time they hide their true age and identity in order to seem more appealing to the kid.
-They try to find out what their target likes and then start by talking about those subjects.
-When they feel that they have the child’s attention and trust, they will send or will ask them to send explicit photos of themselves.
-They might ask them to meet in real life or talk on the phone on the pretext of showing something cool or “making the friendship real.”
-This is called grooming.
+When sexual predators feel that they have the child’s attention and trust, they will send or ask them to send explicit photos of themselves and engage in sexual acts.
+They might ask them to meet in real life or talk on the phone on the pretext of showing them something cool or “making the friendship real.”
+This is called grooming, which is a kind of child sexual exploitation.
 Read more about it here.

 Where Does It Mostly Happen?